Accio-Aquamarine/Accio-Aquamarine/README.md

 - 👋 Hi, I’m Aquamarine.
-- 👀 I’m interested in algorithms, data structures and system engineering.
-I also create websites and code some discord bots.
+- 👀 I’m interested in Algorithms, Data Structures and System Engineering.
+I have also create websites and code some Discord Bots.
 - 🌱 I’m currently learning to optimize code.
 - 💞️ I’m looking to collaborate on any interesting projects in similar domains including AL/ML/DS or signal processing.
 - 📫 Reach me at aquamarine.bluemarks@gmail.com or DM on Discord at Aquamarine#0369.